 The Ljubljana Dragon’s importance is further stressed by another of the three noteworthy river crossings, the Dragon Bridge.
 The bridge was built during the period of the city’s reconstruction following the 1895 earthquake and is considered the most beautiful bridge built in the Viennese Secession style.
 It’s a triple hinged arch bridge with four dragon statues standing on pedestals at its four corners and 16 smaller dragon statues adorning its 33-meter span.
 Here are photos of two of the dragons:

 As I noted above, I’m not going to strictly adhere to the chronology of my time in Ljubljana but I will close this entry with the end of my first day there.
 After our tour ended, Diane and I separated from the group and explored the city on our own.
-As we wandered about, we encountered two different wedding parties (shade of my Trans-Mongolian Express tour) using parts of the city as a backdrop for photos.
+As we wandered about, we encountered two different wedding parties (shades of my Trans-Mongolian Express tour) using parts of the city as a backdrop for photos.
 Sadly, like all the others at this point, my pictures of the celebrants are among the missing.
 We also stumbled across an activity going on called MasterBall.
 It was an informal athletic contest of sorts and both spectators and visitors seemed to be having a grand time.

 After watching for a while, we headed off to find a restaurant that had been high on my list of places to eat.
 Its name is Druga Violina which translates as Second Violin or, perhaps more colloquially as Second Fiddle.
 I wanted to dine here for a few reasons.
-One, it was well reviewed on some travel sites.
+First, it was well reviewed on some travel sites.
 Second, it’s menu centered on traditional Slovenian cuisine.
 But the third reason was, in fact, the most important.

 Some of you know that the last stop of my working career was as the chief financial officer for the Arc of Prince George’s County.
 The Arc provides services and support to individuals with developmental disabilities and their families.
 I’d learned that Druga Violina was opened, at least in part, to provide employment opportunities to some in Ljubljana’s disabled community.
 On our music tour I learned that the expression “druga violina” carries some of the same connotations applying to the disabled as the expression second fiddle does in general usage in English.

-and were fortunately able to grab a seat at an outdoor table because we watched a line of diners begin grow progressively longer shortly after we sat down.
+and were fortunately able to grab a seat at an outdoor table because we watched a line of diners begin growing progressively longer shortly after we sat down.
 I ordered a traditional dish called Ajdova kaša z jurčki that roughly translates as “Buckwheat porridge with porcini mushrooms” and the delicious Violin salad.

 Just opposite us (roughly from the direction of the photo above) a small band began to set up as we were finishing our meal.
 Because of the line, Diane and I were preparing to leave when the restaurant’s owner and founder (the red-haired woman in the far right of the photo below)